ArthurGareginyan/all-meta-tags/readme.txt

 A. The tag code which Google (or Bing, Yandex, Pinterest, Alexa, Norton, WOT, SpecificFeeds) gives you is confusing as you only have to paste in the serial key number/letters (`1234567890`) and not the whole tag (`<meta name="google-site-verification" content=“1234567890” />`).
 So just paste that into the relevant field and you will see “Success” message appear within a few seconds.

 = Q. What about compatibility with the "All in One SEO Pack" plugin ? =
-A. To make these plugins compatible you need to stick to one simple rule: do not fill the same field in both plugins at once.
+A. As far as we know, the "All Meta Tags" plugin is compatible with the "All in One SEO Pack" plugin.
+But to make sure that these plugins do not conflict with each other, you need to follow one simple rule: do not fill the same field in both plugins at once.
 Otherwise both plugins fulfill their work and you will get a duplicate actions, for example:

 `<head>
      ...